DavidONeill75101/annotation-correction-tool/README.md

 ### Casual Reviewing of Sentence Annotations

 - Create an account, with the option to login using a third party account.
+- Read and understand the annotation guide, clicking the button to confirm that you have done this.
-- Click "Get Started" to view all of the relations which have been extracted from CIViCMine
+- Click "Get Started" on the homepage to view all of the relations which have been extracted from CIViCMine
 - Filter the relations by various fields.
 - Select "Review Annotations" to be presented with the sentence annotations for a specific relation.
 - Give a "thumbs up" to a sentence annotation which correctly identifies the relation.